Tag: resurrection

 From the Apostle’s Creed

-Easter has happened.
+has happened.
 Cries of, “He is Risen!” and “He is Risen, Indeed!” abounded.
-Yet, there is a between death and resurrection.
+Yet, there is a mystery between and .
 Holy Saturday was a day of uneasiness, grief, morning, and shock, but what about Jesus?
 Jesus was very busy, apparently.

 Jesus, on the other hand, was certainly not quiet in that time.
 Peter describes him as (basically) bringing the Gospel to the dead and setting them free from the bondage of (sin and) death.
 No for Jesus!